scottj1426/Employee-Benefits-Calculator/README.md

-To run the app:
+## To run the app:
-Run Yarn install to make surea ll dependecnies are updated.
+Run `yarn install` to make sure all dependecnies are updated.
-Yarn start will start the server and load the app in the browser.
+`yarn start` will start the server and load the app in the browser.

 Coding Challenge Overview:
 Each of our Paylocity product teams operates like a small startup, empowered to deliver business value